The ABCs of Designing and Organizing for Families

 The job of raising and parenting kids is always changing.
 Kids grow and progress through different stages.
 Your furniture should too – it needs to evolve along with your children.
 When selecting a piece of furniture you want to make sure it is not too specific, unless you are willing to let it go once it has served its purpose.
 Most parents are familiar with the change table turned dresser, the high chair turned desk chair and the crib turned toddler bed turned headboard.
 But have you given much thought to shelving?
 I often recommend cubby shelving and built-in shelving wherever and whenever possible.
 The shelving should be deep enough, high enough and sturdy enough to evolve from stuffed animals and board books, to bins of Lego and small toys, to displays of chapter books, trophies, and picture frames.
 And while some closed storage is nice, kids want to see their choices and don’t have the patience to open doors or drawers to search for things.
 If you don’t have the budget for custom built-ins there are plenty of modular shelving systems out there that with a little DIY can give you the same look and feel without the cost.

-If nothing else, remember the ABCs – Always Be Curating.
+If nothing else, remember the ABCs of designing and organizing: Always Be Curating.
 Your, and your children’s, home, is a collection of things you need to function and you chose to display which speaks to who you are and what’s important to you.
 You are the director or head curator – select, organize and look after the items you choose to bring into, and keep, in your home.